 The most frequently asked questions that we receive are the following:

 1. Do you perform COVID-19 testing at Healthline Medical Group?

 2. Can I come into your facility to get tested?

-Possibly; this is determined on a case-by-case basis.
+Yes, you may come in to be evaluated for Covid-19.
+To protect every patient’s safety and appropriately triage our patients, presentation to our office, versus a Hospital Emergency Room setting is determined on a case-by-case basis.
 We recommend either a phone call or telemedicine visit before you come into our office if you are symptomatic.

 3. What is Healthline Medical Group doing to mitigate against an infected patient spreading COVID-19 to other patients?

 In addition to proper social distancing and cleansing of our office after each patient leaves an area of the office, we are providing telemedicine visits to help prevent a high-risk patient from coming into our office and infecting other patients.
 We are also providing Covid-19 testing in the patient’s vehicle to help reduce the spread of this virus to other patients who are in our medical facility.
 Patients are required to fill out a short questionnaire and have their temperature checked upon arrival at our office.

 We have also begun an e-Registration (electronic online registration) process to reduce waiting time in our waiting room, which will promote social distancing.

 4. Which tests does Healthline Medical Group currently offer?